kyverno/website/content/en/docs/Writing policies/writing-policies-match-exclude.md

         - kind: User
           name: John
 ````

+## Match all pods and exclude using annotations

 Here is an example of a rule that matches all pods, having 'imageregistry: "https://hub.docker.com/"' annotations.